 In addition, the two southbound lanes on Willamette south of 18th have been reduced to one southbound lane at 19th Avenue.
 The diversion at 19th Avenue retains the supply of on-street parking between 19th and 20th avenues.
 The option to turn east on 20th will remain via a turn pocket but there will only be one southbound automobile travel lane from 19th to 23rd avenues.

-If you are interested in the South Willamette Street Improvement Plan which is exploring options for people to easily and safely walk, bike, take the bus, or drive on South Willamette Street from 24th Avenue to 32nd Avenue, please visit this webpage.
+Learn more about the South Willamette Street Improvement Plan which is exploring options for people to easily and safely walk, bike, take the bus, or drive on South Willamette Street from 24th Avenue to 32nd Avenue.